Divorce in Georgia: Does it Matter Who Files First?

 - Being able to select the best professionals available.

 - Reducing the possibility of the ex-spouse trying to hide assets.

-In several instances, consulting an attorney before filing for divorce will result in time and money saved during the court process.
+In several instances, consulting an attorney before filing for divorce in Georgia will result in time and money saved during the court process.
 Identifying the most suitable professionals can take some time.
-Additionally, along with a qualified divorce attorney, a therapist may be helpful in providing guidance through the experience, which can be quite emotional and traumatic.
-A divorce financial analyst is recommended when the situation involves a complex mix of assets.
+More importantly, along with a qualified divorce attorney, a therapist may be helpful in providing guidance through the experience, which can be quite emotional and traumatic.
+A divorce financial analyst is recommended for situations involving a complex mix of assets.

 Preparing Your Divorce Documents and Paperwork